High-temperature superconductivity: Theoretical models

-There have been two representative theories for high-temperature or unconventional superconductivity.
+Multiple hypotheses attempt to account for HTS.

+Resonating valence bond theory

+Spin fluctuation hypothesis proposed that electron pairing in high-temperature superconductors is mediated by short-range spin waves known as paramagnons.

+Gubser, Hartnoll, Herzog, and Horowitz proposed holographic superconductivity, which uses holographic duality or AdS/CFT correspondence theory as a possible explanation of high-temperature superconductivity in certain materials.

-Firstly, weak coupling theory suggests superconductivity emerges from antiferromagnetic spin fluctuations in a doped system.
-According to this theory, the pairing wave function of the cuprate HTS should have a dx2-y2 symmetry.
+Weak coupling theory suggests superconductivity emerges from antiferromagnetic spin fluctuations in a doped system.
+It predicts that the pairing wave function of cuprate HTS should have a dx2-y2 symmetry.
 Thus, determining whether the pairing wave function has d-wave symmetry is essential to test the spin fluctuation mechanism.
-That is, if the HTS order parameter (a pairing wave function like in Ginzburg–Landau theory) does not have d-wave symmetry, then a pairing mechanism related to spin fluctuations can be ruled out.
+That is, if the HTS order parameter (a pairing wave function as in Ginzburg–Landau theory) does not have d-wave symmetry, then a pairing mechanism related to spin fluctuations can be ruled out.
 (Similar arguments can be made for iron-based superconductors but the different material properties allow a different pairing symmetry.)

-Secondly, there was the interlayer coupling model, according to which a layered structure consisting of BCS-type (s-wave symmetry) superconductors can enhance the superconductivity by itself.
-By introducing an additional tunnelling interaction between each layer, this model successfully explained the anisotropic symmetry of the order parameter as well as the emergence of the HTS.
-Thus, in order to solve this unsettled problem, there have been numerous experiments such as photoemission spectroscopy, NMR, specific heat measurements, etc. Up to date the results were ambiguous, some reports supported the d symmetry for the HTS whereas others supported the s symmetry.
-This muddy situation possibly originated from the indirect nature of the experimental evidence, as well as experimental issues such as sample quality, impurity scattering, twinning, etc.
+Interlayer coupling theory proposes that a layered structure consisting of BCS-type (s-wave symmetry) superconductors can explain superconductivity by itself.
+By introducing an additional tunnelling interaction between layers, this model explained the anisotropic symmetry of the order parameter as well as the emergence of HTS.

+In order to resolve this question, experiments such as photoemission spectroscopy, NMR, specific heat measurements, were conducted.
+The results remain ambiguous, with some reports supporting d symmetry, with others supporting s symmetry.